TnTech-ECE/CapstoneStarterRepo/Documentation/ReadMe.md

 Every constructed system of the project must have a complete (buildable) 3d model schematic.

-### Electrical Schematics
+### Wiring Schematics

 Required software:
-- autocad for wiring schematics
+- autocad or autocad electrical
-- kicad for PCB design

 For wiring schematics, use autocad or autocad electrical.
 All the source files must be included in the github repo along with pdf versions of all schematics.
 File (Documentation/Electrical/Schematics/Sources)

 Every electrical system must have a complete (buildable) pdf circuit schematic.
 File (Documentation/Electrical/Schematics)

+Autocad is freely available to students with versions for mac, windows, and linux.

 #### PCB files

+Required Software:
+- kicad

 KiCad should be used for all PCB design.
 All source files must be deposited in the repo.
 File (Documentation/Electrical/PCB/Sources)

 Along with the source files, a complete set of gerber files for each PCB must also be included in the repo.
 These should be included in a folder called gerber files.
 File (Documentation/Electrical/PCB)

+kiCad is a free and open source software.

 ## Final BOM